Solihull (Catherine-de-Barnes) services

 Some may have expected the rejection of all three options in 2009 to draw a line under the matter.
 Things were soon kicked back into action when the Highways Agency published a list of gaps between motorway service areas in 2010.
 The gap on the M42 (specifically between Warwick and Hilton Park) was highlighted by them as the most urgent issue that needed resolving.

 In 2014, Extra presented two options which could be built at Walford Hall Farm.
 The design was updated to reflect new ways of thinking, with additions such as the green roof.
+That scheme would, eventually, be granted planning permission in 2022.

 |Hopwood Park (13 miles)|